An official website of the United States government

 For nonimmigrant visas, you can go directly to the online application for the DS-160; or for immigrant visas, directly to the USCIS site for the relevant forms.
 If you are unsure, please use the Visa Wizard below to help you determine your visa type.

-Diplomats and Foreign Government Officials
+Australian Diplomats and Officials Foreign Government Representatives International Organization EmployeesAustralian Diplomats and Officials

 Petitioners residing in Australia must file their Form I-130, Petition for an Alien Relative , with the U.S. Citizenship and Immigration Services (USCIS), unless they believe that their situation qualifies as an emergency may request an exemption to allow a U.S. Consulate General in Australia to accept the filing